 CREATE TABLE command.
 You also can specify a leaf child table of the partitioned table in an

 INSERT command.
 An error is returned if the data is not valid for the specified leaf child table.
 Specifying a non-leaf or a non-root partition table in the DML command is not supported.

-Not all tables are good candidates for partitioning.
+DISTRIBUTED REPLICATED).
+Not all hash-distributed or randomly distributed tables are good candidates for partitioning.
 If the answer is yes to all or most of the following questions, table partitioning is a viable database design strategy for improving query performance.
 If the answer is no to most of the following questions, table partitioning is not the right solution for that table.
 Test your design strategy to ensure that query performance improves as expected.